dora-team/dora.dev/hugo/content/research/ai/errata.md

 **p.
 29** In footnote 2, the link to  "AI in software engineering at Google: Progress and the path ahead" is incorrect.
 It should link to  - https://research.google/blog/ai-in-software-engineering-at-google-progress-and-the-path-ahead/

+**p.
+40** In _Table 3: Detail view of the DORA Core model v2.0.0_, the third header in the Capabilities section is incorrect.
+The headers should be "Climate for learning", "Fast flow", and "Fast feedback".

+**p.
+42** Clarify the first sentence on the page.
+It should be "Receiving fast feedback about quality helps build confidence and trust in new tools and processes."

 ### Errata in `v.2025.1`

 **p.
 29** In footnote 2, the link to  "AI in software engineering at Google: Progress and the path ahead" is incorrect.
 It should link to  - https://research.google/blog/ai-in-software-engineering-at-google-progress-and-the-path-ahead/

+**p.
+40** In _Table 3: Detail view of the DORA Core model v2.0.0_, the third header in the Capabilities section is incorrect.
+The headers should be "Climate for learning", "Fast flow", and "Fast feedback".

+**p.
+42** Clarify the first sentence on the page.
+It should be "Receiving fast feedback about quality helps build confidence and trust in new tools and processes."

 **p.
 49** The word "acquire" is broken with a line break.
 The sentence should read "Frame AI as an opportunity for developers to acquire new skills and expand their expertise." _[Corrected in `v.2025.2`]_